atharva123a/rabbitmq/README.md

 Playing around with rabbitmq

-To run, make sure to run this on docker:
+To run, make sure to run this on your terminal:

 ```
 docker run --name rabbitmq -p 5672:5672 rabbitmq